Learnable Weight Initialization for Volumetric Medical Image Segmentation: Related Work

 \subsection{Weight Initialization schemes}

-Weight initialization plays a crucial role in deep neural network training, as it can have strong impact on the training time as well as the quality of the resulting model.
-The objective of an initializer is to determine the initial network parameter values within a suitable region of optimization landscape so that the training converges to a good solution \cite{li2018visualizing}.
+Weight initialization plays a crucial role in deep neural network training, as it can have a strong impact on the training time as well as the quality of the resulting model.
+The objective of an initializer is to determine the initial network parameter values within a suitable region of the optimization landscape so that training converges to optimal solution \cite{li2018visualizing}.
 Random initialization is the most commonly used approach where the initial weights are assigned by randomly sampling from a given distribution such as standard normal and uniform distributions.
-In another method called truncated normal, the initial weights are sampled from a normal distribution, similar to standard normal initialization but if the values fall are outside a given range, they are truncated and resampled to be within the limit.
-Compared to the standard normal method, this approach provides improved control over the initialization range, which is beneficial when considering prior knowledge or domain specific constraints regarding acceptable range of parameter values.
+Another method called truncated normal initializes weights through sampling from a normal distribution, similar to standard normal initialization.
+However, if the values fall outside a given range, they are truncated and resampled to be within the limits.
+Compared to the standard normal initialization method, this approach provides improved control over the initialization range, which is beneficial when considering prior knowledge or domain-specific constraints regarding the acceptable range of parameter values.

 Xavier initialization introduced in \cite{glorot2010}, also known as Glorot initialization, initializes the weights by sampling from a uniform or normal distribution with its standard deviation dependent on the number of input and output connections.
 This technique focuses on keeping the variance of the activations and gradients relatively constant during forward and backward propagation.
-In Xavier uniform method, the range of the values for weight initialization is calculated using a uniform distribution $\mathcal{U}(-a, a)$, where the range limit $a$ is given by:
+In the Xavier uniform method, the range of the values for weight initialization is calculated using a uniform distribution $\mathcal{U}(-a, a)$, where the range limit $a$ is given by:

 For the Xavier initialization method using normal distribution $\mathcal{N}(0,\sigma^2)$, the standard deviation $\sigma$ is given by: